 Employment law in Denmark

 Overall, Denmark is a very worker- and business-friendly country, especially compared to the rest of Europe.
-Most employment and labor laws here are determined via collective bargaining agreements between workers' unions and employer associations.
+Most employment and labor laws here are determined via collective bargaining agreements between workers' unions and employer associations, which cover 60 to 85% of employees and serve as a baseline for disputes even for non-covered workers.
 Most of the governmental rules regarding employment fall under the umbrella of one of four acts:

 Other acts related to employment in Denmark include the Acts on Sickness Benefits, Workers Compensation, and Working Hours.